tizzleh/fend-feed-reader/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Udacity
-* Inspiration
+* My parents
-* etc
+* My project mentor for not letting me stress about deadlines.